-Mount the two (2) tilt-up roller wheels on the brackets on the rear skirt of the deck housing using the P/N 8490 axle bolt, 3/8 in. wave spring washer and 3/8-16 in.
-Whiz locknut.
+Mount the two (2) tilt-up roller wheels on the brackets on the rear skirt of the deck housing using the P/N F543 axle bolt, 3/8 in. plain washer, 3/8 in. wave spring washer (between bracket and wheel) and 3/8-16 Whiz locknut.
 Tighten the axle bolt until the wheel rolls freely, but is not loose.